ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 : *mandatory*

-: A set of Claims that consists of a list of Authentication Secret IDs that each identifies an Authentication Secret in a single Attesting Environment, the Attester Identity, Claims, and a Handle.
+: A set of Claims that consists of a list of Attestation Environment IDs that each identifies an Authentication Secret in a single Attesting Environment, the Attester Identity, Claims, and a Handle.
 Attestation Evidence MUST cryptographically bind all of these information elements.
 Evidence MUST be protected via an Authentication Secret.
 The Authentication Secret MUST be trusted by the Verifier as authoritative.

 Attestation Result ('attestationResult'):